lindleyw/autonav/readme.txt

 (i.e., the other children of the parent of the current page), you can use the 'siblings' parameter.

-= How can I display posts in a list. =
+= How can I display posts in a list? =

 The following will display posts in the 'desserts' category, in a bulleted list, with the title as a link to the page: